Faculty of Modern Languages and Literatures

-One of the most spectacular collection of the world’s languages can be found at the Faculty of Modern Languages where students speak, read and write in some 30+ languages, including Hebrew, Arabic, Chinese, Japanese, Malay, Vietnamese, Swahili and practically all European languages currently in use.
+One of the most spectacular collection of the world’s languages can be found at the Faculty of Modern Languages and Literatures where students speak, read and write in some 30+ languages, including Hebrew, Arabic, Chinese, Japanese, Malay, Vietnamese, Swahili and practically all European languages currently in use.

 The vastness of academic offer here is astounding: prospective students may experience cultures both well-known and worlds apart.
 For example, the Institute of Russian and Ukrainian Studies offers the study of the former Russian-speaking empire, which once covered one sixth of the earth’s land surface and was two and a half times the size of the US.